yonghwanjang0/mpeg2repair_puppeteer/README.md

  7. When all tasks are finished, the next task can be executed. (must re-enter the paths.)

 ### date option (optional)
-caution : only use filename start with prefix "MMDD_". (input date string type) (e.g. : '0528_filename.ts')
+caution : only use filename start with prefix "MMDD_". (month-day string type) (e.g. : '0528_filename.ts')

 1. use /path.txt